microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/00-prerequisites.md

 - If you have git installed, The workshop git repository is: https://github.com/microsoft/sqlworkshops.git
     `git clone --config core.autocrlf=false https://github.com/microsoft/sqlworkshops.git`

-- All the scripts and files in the labs are found in the **sql2019** folder.
 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity 4: Set up your environment for Modules 4 and 5</b></p>

 > **Important Note!** If you are being provided an account by your instructor (see Option 4 in Activity 1), you do not need to complete this activity.